1120 SW Fifth Avenue, Portland, OR 97204

 Community engagement, design, and planning are continuing; construction is anticipated to begin in winter of 2019 and to be completed by spring of 2020.
 Nearly 3,000 homes are within Creston Park’s service area.

-We are planning a community open house event in early November 2018 to share the updated playground design, incorporating these additional funds, and gather community feedback.
-Please look for an announcement once that date is confirmed.
+We are planning a community open house event on Thursday, November 8, 2018 to share the updated playground design, incorporating these additional funds, and to gather community feedback.

 Update on Swings at Creston Park, August 2018:

 Portland Parks & Recreation had to remove the swings located near the western park entrance (separate from the main play area), as we identified safety compliance issues with them.
 Specifically, our certified playground maintenance technician noted that the swing support needed significant repairs.
 Further, the swings in this location did not provide an adequate safe use zone required for fall protection, per requirements.
 Large tree roots are present within the “fall zone," so the swings did not meet federal safety standards.
 We know that the park’s play equipment is an important neighborhood asset, but safety is the top priority of Portland Parks & Recreation.